 At the same time, the hamstrings, gluteals and core muscles lengthen and weaken, further contributing to an exaggerated curvature of the lumbar spine.

-Here’s a summary of the symptoms of an anterior pelvic tilt so far:
+Here is a summary of the muscular imbalances of an anterior pelvic tilt:

 - Tight hip flexors

 - Weak glutes

 Severe and longstanding cases of anterior pelvic tilt, however, are associated with several symptoms, which we’ll discuss in further detail in the next section.

 Why Is Anterior Pelvic Tilt Bad For You?